Skip to main content

 • “The replayability is near nil as barely anyone would be willing to go through that long and tedious intro for a few seconds of lightsaber action.”

-• “No fast forward option makes for a tedious and long wait to get to the lightsaber part.”
+• “No fast forward option, resulting in a tedious and long wait to reach the lightsaber part.”

 • monetization